17 NOVEMBER 2018

 Friends, this failure is a poster child for why we have an affordable housing disaster on our hands.
 And not enough people are doing anything about it.
 You would think the folks who lead the cheers on economic development would step up.
 If you expect people to live on the $15 an hour jobs the warehouses are bringing us, you better get the housing production going!

 I expect to start doing much more of this kind of update than the op-eds.
-We plan to continue posting these kinds of short hits on CACLV’s endless campaigns to make any part of our communities more resilient.
+We plan to continue posting these kinds of short hits on Community Action’s endless campaigns to make any part of our communities more resilient.